Permafrost/TundraTN/README.md

 Reliably processes (as a service execution task) a Trading Networks document via `tundra.tn:split`.

-Refer to `tundra.tn:split` for futher details.
+Refer to `tundra.tn:split` for further details.

 ---